Eliminating Poverty in Society

 Poverty Issue in India

-About 50% of the working population of India is said to consist of farmers.
-Representing about 16% of GDP, agriculture is a key industry in the nation’s economy.
+Agriculture is a key industry in India’s economy, as it represents about 16% of GDP with 52% of the country’s working population being farmers.
 Moreover, about 20% of households consist of low-income earners (130,000 yen per year or lower), many of whom engage in small-scale farming.
 India boasts the world’s second-largest agricultural land spanning 179.9 million hectares.
 However, areas in which irrigation is widespread remain less than 30%, and most water for agricultural use is from rainwater.
 As such, when agricultural production decreases due to drought or excessive rains, farmers may suffer serious economic consequences.
-Moreover, the poorest segment of the population lives on less than USD1.25 a day and accounts for approximately one-third of the entire nation.
+In addition, the poorest segment of the population lives on less than US$1.25 a day and accounts for approximately one-third of the entire nation.
 Resolving the problem of poverty is a critical challenge for the country.

-Development of Weather Insurance and Microinsurance Jointly with IFFCO
+Development of Weather Insurance and Microinsurance Jointly with IFFCO-TOKIO

 In 2001, the company, in collaboration with IFFCO, started sales in India’s rural communities of Sankatharan Bima Yojna, low-cost accident insurance available for 1 rupee (about 2 yen) per year as an incidental to fertilizer.
 Since then, the company has released other microinsurance products, including Janta Bima Yojna, property insurance available for 100 rupees (about 200 yen) per year; and Mahila Suraksha Bima Yojna, accident insurance aimed at women in farming communities.